aestrin1/BS-Option-Pricing/README.md

-# Black-Scholes-Pricing
+# Black-Scholes-Option-Pricing

 <h1 align="center">Black-Scholes Options Model with Greeks</h1>

 ## Project Description

-This project is a Black-Scholes Options Pricing model for European Options, including graphical visualization of the Option Greeks.
+This project is a Black-Scholes Options Pricing model for European Options and inclues graphical visualization of the Greeks.
 It is a web-hosted interactive application, hosted using [Streamlit's](https://streamlit.io) Sharing functionality.

 The project can be found here: [Link to Project](https://black-scholes-pricing-ggucuf4fovqnjzxtpskc6y.streamlit.app/)